 2. Ability to access banking products and services

-Setting up an e-money, payment or banking fintech goes beyond the scope of obtaining a license.
-You will require specialist banking facilities, such as, client safeguarding accounts, and access to payment systems, such as SEPA and Swift.
+Setting up an e-money, payment or banking fintech goes beyond the scope of obtaining a licence.
+You will require specialist banking facilities, such as client safeguarding accounts, and access to payment systems, such as SEPA and Swift.
 Furthermore, you will require systems and software to manage your business.
-It is therefore important that your consulting partner has a strong network of connections with banks, technology partners and regulators.
+It is therefore essential that your consulting partner has a strong network of connections with banks, technology partners and regulators.
 For example, by working closely with partners, such as Visa, Mastercard, Wirecard, and central banks, we can help clients by arranging banking facilities, such as safeguarding accounts, issuing cards, and access to payment infrastructures, such as SWIFT and SEPA.

 Communication between a consultant and their client is extremely important.
-They should be open to meet with you if required or to discuss your project during an initial meeting and thereafter have regular conversations with their clients.
-For example, we have at least a weekly telephone or conference call with our clients to discuss the progress of their license authorisation application or related project.
-This helps the client to understand the progress on their application and being able to report key information and developments to their management team or board.
+They should be open to meeting with you if required or to discuss your project during an initial meeting and thereafter have regular conversations with their clients.
+For example, we have at least a weekly telephone or conference call with our clients to discuss the progress of their licence authorisation application or related project.
+This helps the client to understand the progress on their application and be able to report key information and developments to their management team or board.
 At the same time, it enables us to understand how the client is progressing with the operational aspect of their business.